 Research for MD-PhD | 2 years, multiple labs preferred | Volunteer clinical or bench lab research opportunities at Hunter or through an outside academic or medical institution.
 Minimum of 1 publication. |

-A: Students can visit the following websites to research community service opportunities in New York City:
+Students can visit the following websites to research community service opportunities in New York City:

-Applying to Pre-Health Professions Graduate Schools
+Applying to Pre-Health Professions Graduate School

-A: A student with a GPA of 3.6 or higher is considered competitive for the health professions.
-A competitive GPA and strong performance on the applicable standardized exam—MCAT, DAT, VAT, PCAT, OAT, or GRE—are strong indicators of success, however, there are many individual factors at play in the admissions process.
+A student with a GPA of 3.6 or higher is considered competitive for the health professions.
+A competitive GPA and strong performance on the applicable standardized exam—MCAT, DAT, VAT, PCAT, OAT, or GRE—are strong indicators of success; however, there are many individual factors at play in the admissions process.
 Please view our successful student profiles to read where Hunter students have been accepted.

-A: You must make the effort to get to know your instructors by going to office hours and/or staying after class to ask questions.
+You must make the effort to get to know your instructors by going to office hours and/or staying after class to ask questions.
 It may seem intimidating to walk into office hours and start conversations, but the more you practice this, the easier it will be.
 Starting in your first semester, make it your goal to get to know one faculty member well; by the time you apply, you will have developed relationships with at least two professors.

 You are also encouraged to participate in classroom discussions and recitations so that instructors can get to know you.
 Instructors should be informed early on of your interest in a career in the health professions.
 If possible, take multiple courses with the same professor so that you have a better opportunity to build a relationship with that professor.

-A: Hunter students have been accepted to many schools.
+Hunter students have been accepted to many schools.
 Below is an abbreviated list, to name a few:

 - Albert Einstein College of Medicine